KaidenYu/DriverPractice_Private/README.md

 >>
 >> and the new commit will only consider my own coveniency
 >>
->> Please fork the original repo https://github.com/starnight/DriverPractice for contribution
+>> Please fork the original repo https://github.com/starnight/DriverPractice for contribution instead of this one

 &nbsp;
 &nbsp;